How To Make a Cozy Baby Swaddle Blanket / Simple Sewing Project

 Repurposing clothing is something I get excited about, and it’s not only from sweaters.
 There are a lot of things you can do with an upcycled T SHIRT as well.
 How about a baby beanie?

-Baby and toddler clothes are so fun to make with upcycled t shirts because they don’t require a lot of fabric.
+Baby and toddler clothes are so fun to make with upcycled t-shirts because they don’t require a lot of fabric.
 These beanie hats are so fun and easy to make.

-Although I don’t have any little ones around at the time, I was preparing some baby gifts and wanted to add a few beanie hats to what I had already purchased.
-I got into my t-shirts box (yep, I save a few nice t-shirts as well as sweaters) and found some cute t-shirts that would work for beanies.
+I got into my t-shirt box (I saved a few nice t-shirts and sweaters) and found some cute t-shirts that would work for beanies.
 They were cut out and sewn in 30 minutes.

 This pattern includes THREE different types of hats and THREE different sizes.